ECE-196/docs/content/tutorials/WiFiScanner.md

      ```
      https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json
      ```
+  It should look like this in the correct section:
   <img width="749" alt="Screenshot 2025-06-06 at 9 30 14 PM" src="https://github.com/user-attachments/assets/152b56ce-38b9-466d-999c-05faeec9da85" />

   3. Go to *Tools > Board > Boards Manager* and search for “ESP32”.